hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

   }
 }

-// enum class which base type is the IHasName interface: each enum constant
+// enum class which base type is the IHasName interface: each enum value
 // can be any subtype of IHasName, here we see HasName and ConstName enum class Names : IHasName {
   HasName Hello = new HasName('hello');